 13. Add dimension

-To give the foreground more dimension, Davis works in a bright ray of sun hitting the rocks.
+To give the foreground more dimension, you can work in a bright ray of sun hitting the rocks.
 This not only enhances the drama of the lighting, but it also calls attention to the bird – an important element of the composition.

 14. Add warmth with Adobe Stock textures

-To enhance the organic feel of the illustration, Davis adds textures from Adobe Stock using the Creative Cloud Libraries feature inside Photoshop.
+To enhance the organic feel of the illustration, add textures from Adobe Stock using the Creative Cloud Libraries feature inside Photoshop.
 This clip is a fascinating look into how small details can elevate an artwork.

 15. Refine colour with Adjustment layers

-Davis’s finishing touches include adding more textures and refining colour via Adjustment layers.
+Your finishing touches can include adding more textures and refining colour via Adjustment layers.